robmoffat/k9/docs/sprints/sprint_014.md

 # 20th March 2017: Sprint 14: Labels And Centering

-- Centering of content within a container
 - Refactoring
 - A different approach to `VertexArranger`
+- Centering of content within a container
+- Centering Edges / Rectangularization
+- Container Labels

 # Thinking